CrystalxxD/Yr11-Assessment-Task-1---Data-Science-Project/PROJECT_DEVELOPMENT.md

 #### <ins> User Requirements <ins>

 - What does the user need to be able to do?
 List all specifications here.
     - The user will need to be literate and know how to type.
-They will also have to know about ____
+They will also have to know about pokemon names so they can use the system.

 #### <ins> Inputs & Outputs <ins>